 And we will see that what he really wants will eventually come to him.
 Then he will no longer be a hypocrite, unless he hides his involvement with them.
 Sometimes a “fall” is really a matter of honesty.

-Nearly all religions threaten, cajole, and persuade people to join their ranks and “be good.”
+Sanatana Dharma is markedly different from other philosophies.
+They all threaten, cajole, and persuade people to join their ranks and “be good.”
 True Dharma, in contrast, says: “Study yourself carefully, and if you do not want what we have to offer, then do not bother–you will not get anywhere anyway.
 But when the time comes that you really want the higher life, come see us.”
 Sri Ramakrishna said that by always being truthful a person ascends to higher life, even liberation.
 There must be honesty in all things, including religion.
 Of course, there does come a pivotal moment, a midway point, where the individual must say: “I really want what is bad for me, but even more I want to rid myself of such a foolish ‘want.’
 Henceforth I will cut it off and cultivate the right kind of ‘want.’”
-That is not hypocrisy, because he openly admits his inner desire, but is liberating discipline.
-Yet it must be self-initiated, not an effect of any external factor, including another person.
+That is not hypocrisy, but liberating discipline, because he openly admits his inner desire.
+But it must be self-initiated, not an effect of any external factor, including another person.

-The only Savior we will ever have is ourself–our own creative will.
-Later Krishna will say: “The Self alone can be a friend to oneself” (6:5).
-This is because it is our will–not God’s will except insofar as the divine and human wills are essentially the same–that creates our entire life in all its aspects.
-As the Buddhist texts says: “I have nothing but my actions; I shall have nothing but my actions.”
+The only savior we will ever have is ourself–our own creative will.
+Later Krishna will say: “The self can truly be a friend of the self” (6:5).
+This is because it is our will alone that creates our entire life in all its aspects.
+As a Buddhist text says: “I have nothing but my actions; I shall have nothing but my actions.”
 This is why Krishna also said: “Brahman is to be attained by him who always sees Brahman in action” (4:24).
 What you will is what you (really) want; what you want is what you (really) will.
 Hence, Krishna says:

-When we understand–really understand–that every action has union with God as its core purpose and carry out each action with that perspective, then everything we will do is genuine yoga, uniting us with God.
+When we really understand that every action has union with God as its core purpose and carry out each action with that perspective, then everything we do is genuine yoga, uniting us with God.

 Up and Doing should be our motto.
-But up and doing for God, for the Higher Self and the Supreme Self.
+But up and doing for God, for our Higher Self and the Supreme Self.